I try to stretch every dollar I earn, and I've developed some strategies to make my money go further.

-A compact freezer properly managed will pay dividends in saved money by allowing you to take advantage of specials on meat and other freezable products to use at a later date.
+When properly managed, a compact freezer will pay dividends in saved money by allowing you to take advantage of specials on meat and other freezable products to use at a later date.

-Note: Repackage large quantities of meat into usable portions and have a system for placing a date on each package.
-Store in sections in the freezer according to date and always use the oldest packages first as you add newer packages in another section.
-That way everything will be used in a timely fashion, retaining the freshness of the product
+Bonus Tips: Repackage large quantities of meat into usable portions and have a system for placing a date on each package.
+Store them in sections in the freezer according to date, and always use the oldest packages first as you add newer packages in another section.
+That way, everything will be used in a timely fashion, retaining the freshness of the product

 I did the opposite for ages.
 You know...ten bottles of shampoo because I was tempted once more with yet another great ad for the best hair ever!
 Yeh, been there done that!